voedger/voedger-internals/concepts/storage-extensions.md

     - `storages-$version.so` // multiple storages
 - App Partition deployment
   - `storages-$version.so` is copied (if needed) to some internal `storages` folder and loaded from there
-- IAppPartition.Storage(FullQName) IStorage // QName ???
+- IAppPartition.Storage(FullQName) state.IStateStorage // Created from iextrowstorage.IRowStorage
 - pkg/iextstgengine
   - 📂goplugin
   - IStateStorage